matinict/Magento2x-Ubuntu-Nginx/pwa-studio.md

        Defaults to "@magento/venia-concept". @magento/venia-concept: [Press Enter]
        ?
 Magento instance to use as a backend (will be added to `.env` file): 2.4-develop ?
 Edition of the magento store (Enterprise Edition or Community Edition): CE ?
-Braintree API token to use to communicate with your Braintree instance (will be added to `.env` file) sandbox_8yrzsvtm_s2bg8fs563crhqzk
+Braintree API token to use to communicate with your Braintree instance (will be added to `.env` file) sandbox_8yrzsvtm_s2bg8fs563crhqzk: [Press Enter] ?
-       ?
 NPM package management client to use: yarn
        ?
 Install package dependencies with yarn after creating project: Yes